 In most cases, you will only be permitted to take the NDRT once, so it is important to do everything you can to achieve the best possible score.

 Retaking the test is not usually an option, even if you did not perform to the best of your ability on your first attempt.

-How to Prepare for the Exam in 2023
+How to Prepare for the Nelson Denny Reading Test in 2024

 Although the NDRT does not take long to complete, you will be expected to answer over 100 questions, so you need to be comfortable working under pressure.